Phoenix009/Notes/WiSe'23/Security/Web Security.md

 # SOP - Same Origin Policy
+consider the tuple (protocol, hostname, port#) for implementing constraints.

 In the earliest days of the Web there were no security considerations for JS.
 Any document could arbitrarily frame others and gain read/write access.

 Without any separation, the attacker could use the handle of the frame in JS to read the entire body of the cross origin resource.